-I’ll provide a rule of thumb, where you SHOULD swap out the “Cookie Cutter” talent for the circled ones above, and explain why.
+I’ll provide a rule of thumb, where you can swap out the “Cookie Cutter” talent for the marked ones above, and explain why.

 Use Earthgrab Totem VS Rogues, or Warriors, or Monks, or DKs (Who are NOT paired with a Mage)

 Ex) Monk / Spriest / ShamanEx) Rogue / Warlock / Shaman

 When used effectively, Earthgrab totem can save your life when the enemy players attempt to make a swap on you.